walidlatif/alx-zero_day/0x03-git/README.md

+Hi all
-A README file is an essential guide that gives other developers a detailed description of your GitHub project :).
+A README file is an essential guide that gives other developers a detailed description of your GitHub project.